• Skip to primary navigation

 Instructions

-3. On a 9x13 inch sheet pan add potatoes, 2 tablespoons olive oil, salt, pepper, italian herbs, oregano, and garlic powder and toss to coat.
-Arrange potato wedges on the pan so each one is flat side down.
+3. On the sheetpan, mix together the potatoes, 2 tablespoons olive oil, salt, pepper, Italian herbs, and garlic powder.
+Arrange the potato wedges on the pan, so each one is flat side down.

-4. Bake for 40 minutes, flipping the potato wedges halfway through.
+4. Bake in the oven for 40 minutes, flipping the potato wedges halfway through.

-5. Add garlic, parm cheese and the remaining 1 tablespoon of olive oil, and carefully toss to coat.
-Return the potatoes to the oven for another 5-10 minutes, or until the fries are crispy and the garlic is lightly golden.
+5. Add the garlic, parmesan cheese, and the remaining 1 tablespoon of olive oil to the sheet pan, and carefully combine with the potatoes.
+Return the potatoes to the oven for another 5-10 minutes, or until the fries are crispy and the garlic is lightly golden and fragrant.

 Notes